Keep reading to discover the best breakfast & brunch in South London.

 359 New Cross Rd, London SE14 6AT, www.instargam.com/mugheadcoffee

 Why go?
-For rustic charm.
+For something different.

 Why go?
-For a special occasion and if you love eggs.
+If you love eggs.

 6 Hercules Rd, South Bank, London SE1 7DU, www.florentinerestaurant.co.uk